-* Dividers for different types of seeds - We decided to put the labels for different types of seeds onto something sturdy and had 1/4-inch wooden dividers made that are 5 3/8" x 3 3/8"; you'll need around 50 just for the veggies/fruits.
+- Dividers for different types of seeds — We decided to put the labels for different types of seeds onto something sturdy and had 1/4-inch wooden dividers made that are 5 3/8" x 3 3/8".
+You'll need around 50 just for the vegetables and fruits.

-* A Windows-based desktop computer for members to check out and donate/return seeds - There is an open-source seed database that you can download.
-(The link for the database will be included soon); the database works best on Windows.
+- A computer for members to check out and donate/return seeds — there is an open-source seed database that you can download.

 Labels for Drawers

 When you get your drawers for your seeds, you will need to clearly label them.
 The labels serve a dual purpose of helping members find and return seeds easily while educating them about plant families and the difficulty of different families to save seeds.

 Our vegetables are labeled by plant families.
 We recommend that you put easy-to-save seeds in the upper drawers and difficult ones below.